 Questions about how to prepare for a supervised visit with your child?
 Contact the Law Office of Bryan Fagan

-The attorneys with the Law Office of Bryan Fagan have been providing strong and effective advocacy for southeast Texans for nearly a decade.
+The attorneys with the Law Office of Bryan Fagan have provided strong and effective advocacy for southeast Texans for nearly a decade.
 Our philosophy is client-centric, meaning that your interests are the most important aspect of your case.
 We will work with you to accomplish whatever goals you have for your case.
-If you have questions about the material that we covered in today’s blog post please contact us today.
-We offer free of charge consultations six days a week with our licensed family law attorneys where we can answer your questions and address whatever concerns you may have.
+If you have questions about the material we covered in today’s blog post, please contact us today.
+We offer free of charge consultations six days a week with our licensed family law attorneys to answer your questions and address whatever concerns you may have.

 Other Articles you may be interested in: